 November 17, 2020

-QR Codes hail from 1994 when Masahiro Hara from the Japanese company Denso Wave invented them.
+QR Codes hailed from 1994 when Masahiro Hara from the Japanese company Denso Wave invented them.
 They were a hit.
-You'd find them on anything that sat still long enough for a scan-- business cards, the sides of buildings, bumper stickers, farmland, and tattoos.
+You'd find them on anything that sat still long enough for a scan — packaging for medical devices, journal ads, trade show signage, and QR crop circles.
 But interest waned because consumers had to download a QR Reader app, then install it.
 With smartphone penetration at around 30%, it was just too hard to make it work.
 Great concept, bad user experience.

 Fast forward to 2020, when 83% of us have smartphones and all the tech to read scans is built in.
 So, this is the best time ever to link that barcode on your head to your LinkedIn profile.